BallOrInternet/smileFetch/README.md

 To install smileFetch on any major Linux distribution, just open your terminal and paste this command:

-`curl -sL "https://raw.githubusercontent.com/BallOrInternet/smileFetch/refs/heads/main/install.sh" -o /tmp/smilefetch`
+`curl -sL "https://raw.githubusercontent.com/BallOrInternet/smileFetch/refs/heads/main/install.sh" -o /tmp/smilefetch | bash`

 ##  How to Use